 Cons of Using LinkedIn As A Recruitment Tool

-Hiring teams have also found some cons of using LinkedIn.
+Hiring teams have also found some cons to using LinkedIn.
 Here are some disadvantages of using LinkedIn as a recruitment tool.

 1. Passive Candidates May Not Be Interested